“You cannot put the same shoe on every foot.” — Syrus Publilius

 This will be the sum of the required and differentiated items.
 This number is determined by the scope of the learning goals, the number of items deemed essential in mastering them, and the anticipated amount of remediation needed by struggling students.

-Another factor is the readiness of students to work independently.
+A factor determining the minimum number of items is the readiness of students to work independently.
 For classes with more mature and self-directed students, the number of differentiated items will be greater.
 Even in a class that is initially less responsible, as the year progresses, contracts can respond to students’ growing self-sufficiency by having fewer required items and more differentiated items.
 When students realize their increasingly mature behavior has led to more freedom, there is a well-earned sense of pride.